1. Overview

 7.18.
 Slider

-Slider widget inherit all methods from Table 6.
-Plus following methods
+The Slider widget inherits all methods from Table 5 and includes the following additional methods:

 Method |